 There is an enforced maximum median grade as well as a limit on grades above 4.0 in all first-year courses and in upper-level courses with more than ten (10) students:

-- In all first-year courses and upper-level courses with enrollments of more than forty (40) students, the maximum median grade is 3.3.
+- In all first-year courses and upper-level courses with enrollments of more than fifty (50) students, the maximum median grade is 3.3.
 Additionally, in these courses, no more than five percent (5%) of the grades in any class may be higher than a 4.0.

-- In upper-level courses with enrollments of ten (10) to thirty-nine (39) students, the maximum median grade is 3.5.
+- In upper-level courses with enrollments of ten (10) to forty-nine (49) students, the maximum median grade is 3.5.

 There is no maximum median grade in upper-level courses with fewer than ten (10) students.